 We have adopted a multi-sectoral approach, positioning us to take advantage of donor (bilateral including DFID and philanthropic organisations), multilateral organisations such as WHO, governments in target countries and beyond, academics and the researcher network, implementing partners both public and private, non-governmental organisations (NGOs) and community level stakeholders.

 In order to stay well informed in all key areas of Neglected Tropical Disease (NTD) expertise, COUNTDOWN collaborates closely with a substantial network of contacts in the NTD community, including funders, drug companies, academic and research institutions, ministries of health, non-governmental organisations (NGOs) and policy stakeholders.
 You can find out more about them, including links to their websites, below.
-Further details on the people working on COUNTDOWN can be found on Partners page.
+Further details on the people working on COUNTDOWN can be found on the Partners page.

 COUNTDOWN: ON A GLOBAL SCALE